Michael-Reefe/Loki.jl/README.md

 This boolean option determines whether or not to save the full 3D model, evaluated at the same grid points as the input data, in a FITS cube format at the end of fitting.
 N.B. these files tend to be very large (multiple gigabytes) and can take a while to generate.

+`sys_err = 0.0`

+This option allows one to add a systematic error in quadrature with the input errors as a fraction of the flux.
+For example, `sys_err = 0.1` will add a 10% systematic error.
+The default is to not add any systematic errors.

 `extinction_curve = "kvt"`

 This option determines what dust extinction template to use, and has different options for the MIR and optical.